joeymach/wave-app-react/README.md

 1. Get [Metamask](https://metamask.io/) if you don't already have it
 2. Switch your network on Metamask from the default Ethereum Mainnet or any other network you are on to the **Rinkeby Test Network**
 3. Connect your wallet 🎊

+> fyi: you can get some fake eth from https://faucets.chain.link/rinkeby or from other Rinkeby faucets